mobify/mobify-code-style/swift/README.md

 fi
 ```

-autocorrect is available by command `swiftlint autocorrect`
+Autocorrect is available by command `swiftlint autocorrect`

-for more information on this linter you can visit [this](https://github.com/realm/SwiftLint) page
+For more information on this linter you can visit [this](https://github.com/realm/SwiftLint) page

 ## Table of Contents